-Cumulative data of fatal occurrences, fatalities and injuries of passenger involving transportation category aircraft in Taiwan have been listed and summed over the last decade, as shown in Table 8.
-The fatality rate involving transportation category aircraft occurrences was $0.83^7$ fatalities per million passengers over the past decade.
-It's about 0.01 less than that of 2010.
-This was resulted from on board passengers of 2011 was more than those of 2001 by 520 thousand passengers.
-The fatality rate was about 1 fatality per 1.2 million passengers.
-The fatality rate could also be shown as 0.0357 fatalities per 100 million passenger-km, or in flight mileage as 1 fatality per 28 million km.
+Cumulative data of fatal occurrences, fatalities and injuries of passenger involving transportation category aircraft in Taiwan have been listed and summed over the last decade (2003-2012), as shown in Table 8.
+The fatality rate involving transportation category aircraft occurrences was 08 fatality per million passengers over the past decade.
+It's about 0.83 less than that of 2011.